 In many hospitals, the length of the white coat is related to the length of training.
 Medical students wear the shortest coats.The sad reality of modern medicine in America:

 Not a day goes by when I don't think about the potential for being sued.
 It makes me give patients a lot of unnecessary tests that are potentially harmful, just so I don't miss an injury or problem that comes back to haunt me in the form of a lawsuit.The article is pretty short, has more good quotes, and some interesting/shocking statistics at the end.
+For more about how doctors think, check out Jerome Groopman's excellent book.
 Enjoy!